solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 ### 2. Create the Merkle tree account

 We’ll start by creating the Merkle tree account.
 Let’s wrap this in a function that will eventually create _and_ initialize the account.
-We’ll put it below our `main` function in `index.ts`.
+We’ll put it below in our `index.ts`.
 Let’s call it `createAndInitializeTree`.
-For this function to work, it will need the following
+For this function to work, it will need the following parameters:
-parameters:

 - `connection` - a `Connection` to use for interacting with the network.
 - `payer` - a `Keypair` that will pay for transactions.